cyberbebebe/cs2-profit-checker/README.md

 4. File locking: If `report*.xlsx` is open in Excel, the app cannot overwrite it.

+5. You must be logged in from the same IP address on every marketplace from which you want to fetch data.
+For example, do not use a VPN to log in to them.

 #### Created for CS2 trading community and enthusiasts by a CS2 trader

 ##### as an interesting challenge (and as useful tool for tax report xd)